msegzda/homebridge-nordpool-baltics/README.md

 ## HomeKit Automation Examples ##

 Here are a few automation examples, based on real-life use cases.
-Mind accessories of `homebridge-nordpool-baltics` plugin renamed for readability.
+Please note, the names of the accessories from the `homebridge-nordpool-baltics` plugin have been renamed in these examples to improve readability.

 | Water heater | Floor heater | Car charging |
 | --------- | --------- | --------- |
 | ![Boiler1](images/boiler1.png) | ![Floor1](images/floor1.png)  | ![Car1](images/car1.png)   |
 | ![Boiler2](images/boiler2.png)  | ![Floor2](images/floor2.png)  | ![Car2](images/car2.png)  |

-Do you have a fantastic use case with accessories from `homebridge-nordpool-baltics` plugin?
-Share them using [this form](https://github.com/msegzda/homebridge-nordpool-baltics/issues/new).
+Do you have a fantastic use case with accessories from the `homebridge-nordpool-baltics` plugin?
+Share it using [this form](https://github.com/msegzda/homebridge-nordpool-baltics/issues/new).